Pre commercial thinning. Photo: Marie Birkl. Foto: Marie Birkl

 Pinus contorta

-Figure 6 is based on estimates between 1980 and 2024.
-The area of planted or sowed pinus contorta has increased in 2024 compared to previous years.
-However, it is still at a low level compared to the beginning of the time series.
-During 2024 3,300 hectares were planted or sowed with pinus contorta.
-The latest estimate from 2023 was almost 2,900 hectares.
-Since 1980, the accumulated area planted or sowed with pinus contorta is almost 497,000 hectares.
-Additional area for 2018 is missing because the survey was not carried out at the time.
-Area, planted or sowed with pinus contorta, is only surveyed form large scale forestry.
+Since 1980, the accumulated area planted or sowed with pinus contorta is 501,000 hectares.
+The contributions from 2018 are missing because the survey was not carried out at the time.
+Area, planted or sowed with pinus contorta, is only surveyed for large scale forestry.

 Logotype Official Statistics of Sweden